-In the greater Pittsburgh, Wexford, Cranberry area, bamboo flooring is a relatively new option in hardwood flooring that has become popular thanks to its sustainability.
+In the greater Pittsburgh area, bamboo flooring is a relatively new option in hardwood flooring that has become popular thanks to its sustainability.
 Here at Floor Coverings International Pittsburgh, we offer a wide selection of bamboo flooring options to our customers.

 Sustainability & Other Benefits

-With so many options in bamboo flooring in Wexford PA, it can be dizzying to choose the perfect one for your unique setting.
-Let the experts at Floor Coverings International in Wexford PA help.
-Call or go to our homepage to schedule a free in-home consultation today!
+With so many options of bamboo flooring in Pittsburgh, PA, it can be dizzying to choose the perfect one for your unique setting.
+Let the experts at Floor Coverings International in Wexford help!
+Call us or schedule a free in-home consultation today.